 Founded in 1981 by Gundersen Health System, Resolve Through Sharing bereavement training has since represented the "gold standard" in perinatal bereavement education.
-Programs have since expanded to include pediatric and adult death education to support families experiencing death at any age.
+Programs have since expanded to include neonatal, pediatric, and adult death education to support families experiencing death at any age.

 Our evidence-based courses, in combination with our consultation services and support materials, will give you the tools you need to provide outstanding relationship-based and family-centered care for bereaved families.

 More than 50,000 healthcare professionals have been trained in Resolve Through Sharing bereavement care across the globe.

 We will be the national and international leader in bereavement education and training, with our program model implemented in all healthcare systems.

 We deliver evidence-based education and training to those who provide dignified and compassionate care for patients and families experiencing loss through death and dying.

 Dana Brantley, BSN, MA, RN, CT

 Dana has 20 years of RTS experience as coordinator and educator.
 She joined the Resolve Through Sharing National Faculty in January 2007.